samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > In the midst of a 90-minute bike workout, you'll sustain 75 minutes of effort
 > between 80-85% FTP pushing you very close to the effort you'll try to hold
 > during your race-day bike leg.
 Then, you'll dismount and transition quickly
-> into your running gear right before you take off on a45-minute run at an Easy-
+> into your running gear right before you take off on a 45-minute run at an
-> Moderate, RPE6 pace in order to get a chance to settle into something close to
+> Easy-Moderate, RPE6 pace in order to get a chance to settle into something
-> your race pace.
+> close to your race pace.

 ### Sunday